 Defects Liability Period vs Warranty

-For example, if tiles crack due to poor installation, the contractor must fix them during the DLP.
-But if the tiles themselves have manufacturing defects, the warranty applies.
+For example, if tiles in a new building crack due to poor installation, the contractor must repair them during the DLP.
+If the tiles crack because of a manufacturing defect, the warranty applies instead.

 What Happens After the Defects Liability Period Ends?